 Spiritual discernment is an integral part of formation for Christian discipleship.
 Discernment is a lifelong process of discovering the activity of God within an individual and a community.
 It is a foundation for nurturing Christian leadership.

 Discernment is a process of exploring who we are as disciples of Christ because it involves reminder of the Christian identity and the guidance to a missional call.
-Both individual and corporate discernment should weave together for spiritual formation and guidance.
+Both individual and group discernment should weave together for spiritual formation and guidance.
 Individual discernment focuses on personal spiritual formation and growth pertaining to personal faith.
-Corporate discernment is related to congregational life or a faith community; finding a corporate reality that shapes its identity in relation to Christ.
+Group discernment is related to congregational life or a faith community, finding a collective reality that shapes its identity in relation to Christ.

-The General Board of Higher Education and Ministry is committed to providing resources that will enhance effective Christian spiritual leadership through spiritual formation.
+The General Board of Higher Education and Ministry is committed to supporting effective Christian leadership and discernment through spiritual formation.

 Clergy Peer Learning Programs: Nurturing Innovative Clergy Leadership & UMC Clergywomen Health Initiativ

 Nurturing Innovative Clergy Leadership (NICL) & UMC Clergywomen Health Initiative are peer-based continuing education programs.
 The goal is to foster healthy and competent UMC clergy through collaborative learning.
 It is intended for ordained and licensed United Methodist clergy who serve as full-time pastors.
 Funding is available for each peer group in the program.

 To learn more about the program, please contact the Clergy Lifelong Learning office at firstname.lastname@example.org.